rafalcode/imdetailer/README.md

 TODO
 - need to clean up cod
 - produce a text based log file as it will be tedious going through all the _imd.jpg files.

+# too tired to write annotations?
+iWell forget the text!
+In other words, it a picture tells a thousands words, why don't you use a subimage to do annotation.
+I'm already dong submimages BTW, so this is a cop-out in a way, but it does make sense.
+Cue inset0.c